the-library-code/deduplication/README.md

 ### Install the add-on by changing two poms and the message catalog

-Please remind to install the PostgreSQL extension "fuzzystrmatch", as described above.
+Please remember to install the PostgreSQL extension "fuzzystrmatch", as described above.
 To install this add-on using maven's capability to automatically download and include all necessary files, you need to change two pom files and the message catalog.

 At the end of the file `[dspace-source]/dspace/modules/additions/pom.xml` you will find a section `<dependencies>...</dependencies>`.
 At the end of this section, right before the closing tag, you need to add the following lines: